basho/basho_docs/source/languages/en/riak/dev/using/conflict-resolution/index.md

 <div class="note">
 <div class="title">Concurrent conflict resolution</div>
-It should be noted that if you are trying to resolve conflicts automatically, you can end up in a condition in which two clients are simultaneously resolving and creating new conflicts.
+It should be noted that it is possible to have two clients that are simultaneously engaging in conflict resolution.
 To avoid a pathological divergence, you should be sure to limit the number of reconciliations and fail once that limit has been exceeded.
 </div>

 ### Sibling Explosion